jmbarrios/sipecam-metadata-extractor/README.md

 bash ~/sipecam_extract_metadata_$today_date/script_to_generate_slurm_jobs.sh
 ```

-Check number of jobs that will be launched will slurm:
+Check number of jobs that will be launched will slurm

 ```
 wc -l ~/sipecam_extract_metadata_$today_date/slurm_jobs_extract_metadata_and_ingest_it.sh